Estonia–United Kingdom relations

-Estonia and the United Kingdom are full members of the Council of Europe and NATO.
+Estonia and the United Kingdom are full members of the Council of Europe, NATO and Joint Expeditionary Force.
+The United Kingdom gave full support to Estonia's applications for membership in the European Union and NATO.

 History

-Pre-Soviet relations

 The relationship between the UK and Estonia has its beginning during the Estonian War of Independence, when the UK sent a Royal Navy detachment led by Admiral E.A.
 Sinclair to defend Estonia's shores.
 The British seamen who gave their lives defending Estonia's freedom during the conflict were laid to rest in the Tallinn Military Cemetery.

 Before the Soviet occupation in 1940, relations between the UK and Estonia were close.
 The UK was a major market for Estonian produce, more than 30% of Estonia's exports went to the UK.
-The United Kingdom never recognised Estonia's annexation in 1940.
+The United Kingdom recognised Estonia's annexation in 1940.
+Estonia continued diplomatic relations with the UK in exile and later claimed state continuity.

-Post-Soviet relations

-The UK recognised the restoration of Estonian Independence on 27 August 1991.
+The UK affirmed the restoration of the Estonian independence on 27 August 1991.
 Diplomatic relations between the two countries were re-established on 5 September 1991, and the British Embassy opened in Tallinn in the same year.
 Estonia's relations with the UK are close.
 Britain provided both political and practical support to Estonia's efforts to join the EU and NATO.

 Both Estonia and the United Kingdom provided contributions to the NATO mission in Afghanistan.

 In October 2016 it was announced that 800 British troops would be stationed at Tapa Army Base in Estonia.